alnoki/AAAAAA/doc/setup/concepts/code.rst

 you are there, if you click :guilabel:`[docs]`, you will be taken back to documentation

-Conveniently, documentation elements are created with simple :ref:`reST directives <tools-restructured-text>` like:
+Conveniently, documentation elements can be created with simple :ref:`reST directives <tools-restructured-text>` like:

 .. code-block:: rest